Skip to main content

 tip

-In Python you can pass either a timedate for a specific point in time or a timedelta for some amount of time in the future.
+In Python, you can pass either a datetime to identify a specific point in time or a timedelta to represent an amount of time in the future.

 Retrieving a task from a task ID